realbakari/Bakari-Mustafa-Site/contact.md

 image: "/uploads/volodymyr-hryshchenko-v5vqwc9gyeu-unsplash.jpg"

 ---
-I would love to hear from you.
-If you have any questions or comments about the website, please feel free to reach out using the form below or through the contact information provided.
+For questions, collaboration, speaking, or media inquiries, use the form below or contact me directly.

 ## Get in Touch